 The ongoing progress of Rugby's projects and operations has been disrupted by restrictions related to the pandemic caused by COVID-19 imposed by the countries where it operates.
 In response to the pandemic, on April 9, 2020, Rugby announced temporary suspension of its exploration operations and reduction of expenditures, including salaries.
-Later, as circumstances evolved, the Company has been able to restart activities.
+Later, as circumstances evolved, the Company has been able to restart activities however, activities could be restricted at any time due to further government restrictions, staff shortages and other shortages resulting from the effects of COVID-19.
 The safety of Rugby's employees, consultants and contractors is of the utmost importance.
 Management is closely monitoring the situation and the impact the pandemic may have on the Company's projects.